im-infomagnus/git-sync/README.md

-This repo was forked from [wei/git-sync](https://github.com/wei/git-sync) to add git-lfs support
+This repo was forked from [wei/git-sync](https://github.com/wei/git-sync) to add git-lfs support by using a recent version of Alpine Linux.

 # Git Sync